ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 The next step is to check if the predictive value is ```None```.
 If this is the case, then the auxillary value is used instead.
 This only applies if the user has provided an auxillary value.

-Hence, if the auxiliary value is also ```None``` then we use the TCC marker = S and write the output.
+Hence, if the auxiliary value is also ```None``` then the method stops and the TCC marker in the output is written as "S".
 If we have a value then we set the predictive value equal to the auxiliary value and go to the next stage.

 ### 5.2 Check Zero Errors (Stage 3)

-We must now check zero error conditions.
+We must now check zero error conditions, this is to guard cases when the component sum is zero and the total value is set.
+When component sum is zero we do not want to make a correction to either the total or components.

 To do this our first step is to verify if the following is true.